 Your tool chain should be installed on each agent host.
-You can virtualize the tool chain in some cases, but this can be tricky especially when the Windows registry is involved.
-For performance reasons, it is better to install the tool chain on each agent host.
+You can virtualize the tool chain in some cases, but this can be problematic especially when the Windows registry is involved.
+For performance reasons, you should install the tool chain on each agent host.
 Many companies use "ghosting" software for this purpose.

 IMPORTANT: "Ghosting" with the Electric Agent already installed is not recommended.